Jaskowicz1/Factorio-Discord-Relay/README.md

 # Credit

 Thank you to 'jschmidt-1' for cleaning up ServerTask.
 It has made things much easier and cleaner.
+Thank you to 'AGuyNamedJens' for the Pull Request to fix achievements, making servers still eligible for achievements.

 A major thanks to https://github.com/Kronos666/rkon-core for the Rcon code.